2003–04 New York Rangers season

 The 2003–04 New York Rangers season was the franchise's 78th season.
-The team finished with one of the worst records in the league and missed the Stanley Cup playoffs for the seventh consecutive season despite bringing in Jaromir Jagr midway through the season.
+The team finished with one of the worst records in the league and missed the Stanley Cup playoffs for the seventh consecutive season for the first time in franchise history despite bringing in Jaromir Jagr midway through the season.
 The team would eventually trade away most of its major acquisitions, including their long-time defensive stalwart Brian Leetch.
 This would prove to be the final season for team captain Mark Messier.

 Off-season

 On July 1, 2003, general manager Glen Sather announced he would remain the Rangers head coach.

 Regular season

 Glen Sather stepped down as head coach on February 25, 2004, to focus on his managerial duties.
 Assistant coach Tom Renney was named interim head coach.
 Sather would make nine trades between then and the March 9 trading deadline, shipping out several veteran players for draft picks and prospects.